ome/cookiecutter-omero-webapp/README.md

 [Cookiecutter](https://cookiecutter.readthedocs.io) allows creation of a project from a predefined template, taking care of all the boilerplate code and filling in the relevant information from user's input.

-This repository offers a template for an OMERO.web app by creating a project skeleton.
+This repository offers a template to start an OMERO.web app using a project skeleton.
-It is based on the Django example from https://github.com/ome/omero-web-apps-examples

 # Usage
 Install cookiecutter and use it with this repository's URL: